 Blanche the tomatoes in boiling salted water, remove their skins and cores, and cut them into cubes.
-Marinate them in the olive oil and spice powder and lightly salt them.
+Marinate the tomato cubes in the olive oil and spice powder and lightly salt them.
 Sauté the cubes for two minutes in a hot pan, then remove them from the heat and let them cool.